Reading time: Just over 3 minutes

 If you are feeling any shame associated with your writing, be sure to take some quick steps to nip it in the bud.
 Here are three suggestions for you:

 2-Adopt a realistic attitude toward mistakes.
 We all make mistakes; it’s part of the human condition.
-But shame always tries to convince us that we should either ruminate endlessly on our failures, never forgiving ourselves for them, or forget about them entirely, as the only way to move forward.
-If you’re able to take a more realistic attitude — owning your failures, as well as your successes — you’re more likely to be able to hold shame at bay.
+But shame always tries to convince us we should either ruminate endlessly on our failures, never forgiving ourselves for them, or forget about them entirely, as the only way to move forward.
+If you’re able to take a more realistic attitude — owning your failures, as well as your successes — you’re more likely to hold shame at bay.

 3-Talk back to your inner editor.
 Replace each negative message with a positive one.
 For example, when you hear “It’s pathetic that I can write only 50 words a day,” respond with “It’s great that I’m able to write every day and, over time, I’ll be able to finish that paper/chapter, no problem.”

-Shame is a deep, insidious habit that can not only make you feel abysmal but also derail your writing.
-Take it seriously and don’t let it get its clutches on your psyche.
+Shame is a deep, insidious habit that can not only make you feel abysmal, but also derail your writing.
+Take it seriously, and don’t let it get its clutches on your psyche.

 *